Updated September 2013 (but subject to change throughout the year)

 Bridge is good way to develop thinking skills and is a very sociable game.
-Bridge Club caters for pupils of all ages and abilities.
 Most members are new to the game and the aim is to improve over the course of the year.
 The basic rules are given and the players improve by learning to count the cards and thinking about how to play the hands.
-The Club meets with Miss Connell from 12.45-13.25 on Thursday lunchtimes in M4 and is open to all.

 Drama Club (Mrs Rose)

-Thursday lunchtimes in the drama studio, 12.45 – 13.25.
 Students who take an interest in drama can come along and take part in various games and activities designed to develop and enhance their theatrical knowledge and acting skills…and have fun!
-This is open to all year groups / all students.

 English Clinic (Ms Lovera)

-On Fridays students come to the Design Studio to develop hand and ICT skills in producing commercial drawings and Designs.
+Students can come to the Design Studio to develop hand and ICT skills in producing commercial drawings and Designs.
 This can include greetings cards or different styles of packaging/presentation materials.
 Older students are encouraged to come and use the time on their coursework and are encouraged to mentor the younger students.
-The Club run Friday lunchtimes from 12.35-13.25 and is open to all pupils at the school.

-This club is run by Mr Goddard and Mr Robson every Wednesday and Thursday lunch time from 12.35-13.25 in room 10.
-It is aimed at lower school students who have an interest in robotics and programming.
-Robots are built from Lego Mindstorms NXT kits and teams compete to perform challenges both within school and at the annual First Lego League (see video at the top of the page).
+This club is aimed at lower school students who have an interest in robotics and programming.
+Robots are built from Lego Mindstorms NXT kits and teams compete to perform challenges both within school and at the annual First Lego League.

 Young Engineers (Mr Tull)